2007, New South Wales

 - Law and Justice Civilian Expert, Australian Civilian Corps (2012)

-First admitted as a Solicitor and Barrister in New South Wales, and registered to practise at the High Court of Australia, Lyma became admitted in the Northern Territory, following a practice of over six-years as a Federal Prosecutor with the office of the Commonwealth Director of Public Prosecutions (CDPP).
+First admitted as a Solicitor and Barrister in New South Wales, and registered to practise at the High Court of Australia, Lyma became admitted in the Northern Territory, following a practice of over six-years as a Federal Prosecutor with the Commonwealth Director of Public Prosecutions (CDPP).
 As a Federal Prosecutor, Lyma had conduct of a range of indictable and summary matters including transnational crimes (illegal foreign fisheries, crimes at sea, aviation offences, illegal importations and drug offences, Migration Act offences, and take evidence proceedings in Mutual Assistance matters), human exploitation offences (human trafficking, slavery, child sex exploitation) and corporations offences.